Wet 'n Wild (Las Vegas): Closure

 In February 2003, the Clark County Commission approved plans for a 50-story hotel and timeshare resort to be built on the Wet 'n Wild site.
 The project would also include a casino, a Ferris wheel, and a man-made lake.
 It was proposed by a partnership that included Paul Lowden, who owned the land through his company Archon Corporation (formerly Santa Fe Gaming).
 Lowden's partner, Voyager Entertainment, later dropped out of the plans, and a new 10-year lease was signed for Wet 'n Wild in May 2003.
 However, by the end of the year, Lowden ended the lease and was planning to proceed with his new resort, which would be named Palace of the Sea.

 In the meantime leading up to construction, Wet 'n Wild would reopen for the 2004 season.
 Because of uncertainty regarding Archon's construction schedule, the park added a new attraction.
-Dragon's Den, an $800,000 water slide, was unveiled in May 2004, for the park's 20th anniversary.
+Dragon's Den, an $800,000 water slide, was unveiled in May 2004.
 It featured a nine-foot mist-breathing dragon, and was the first new attraction to open since the Royal Flush.
 It was built by ProSlide.

 In August 2004, the park announced that it would permanently close the following month for Archon's redevelopment plans.
 At the time, approximately 80 percent of the park's clientele were locals.
 The park had an annual attendance of about 500,000, dating back to 1997, and had been popular among celebrities.
 The park closed on September 26, 2004.
 Most of the rides were to be relocated to other water parks owned by Palace Entertainment.
 Dismantling of the park was underway in early 2005.
 Meanwhile, Archon was unsure whether to proceed with its resort plan or to sell the property.
 Some parts of the water park remained into 2006, and were vandalized with graffiti.